 The vibrant local landscape of Wilmington is always on full display at the New Hanover County Arboretum – a stunning seven-acre site that’s brimming with natural and inspired scenery.
 Located in the heart of town along Oleander Street, this attraction features more than 30 different gardens that are stunning in all seasons, and which can be easily explored through a stroll through the lush grounds.
 Gardens of note include one of the largest water gardens in the state, an herb garden, a bog garden, a distinct Japanese gardens, and even a children’s garden complete with a sunny purple and yellow playhouse.
 With more than 4,000 varieties of naturalized or local plants, as well as a scattering of local sculptures and artworks, the Arboretum offers a lot of color and culture in a relatively modest sized space.
 Coincide a visit with one of the site’s regular plant sales or special events, and enjoy a truly green outing that puts the local landscape in the spotlight.

 Visitors can enjoy the most stunning views in the city without ever leaving the downtown region with a stroll along the front-and-center Riverwalk.
 Developed in the late 20th century with expansion plans already in the works, this long walkway hugs the edge of the Cape Fear River as well as the busy downtown area, and presents ample room for walkers, joggers, bikers, and explorers of all varieties to catch stunning views of the river and the many local landmarks in the surrounding area.
-Expanding for roughly a mile, visitors who stroll the entirety of the Riverwalk will be able to admire a wealth of local landmarks including the USS Battleship North Carolina, the Cotton Exchange, and the heart of the downtown region itself.
+Expanding for roughly a mile, visitors who stroll the entirety of the Riverwalk will be able to admire a wealth of local landmarks including the USS Battleship North Carolina, The Cotton Exchange, and the heart of the downtown region itself.
 The Riverwalk is open 24/7, and features ample benches, covered sitting areas, and other look-out points where visitors can pause and enjoy the scene.
-Also serving as a venue for a wide range of events, such as the summertime farmer’s markets, the Riverwalk is an iconic destination that puts the colorful world of downtown Wilmington at a visitor’s fingertips.
+Also serving as a venue for a wide range of events, such as the summertime farmer’s markets, the Riverwalk is an iconic destination that puts the colorful world of Downtown Wilmington, NC at a visitor’s fingertips.

 The Cameron Art Museum is a sprawling art space that is distinctive for its exterior “pyramid” as well as its long history as the heart of Wilmington’s cultural scene.
 Opened in 1964 as the original St. John’s Museum of Art, the Cameron Art Museum, (or simply “The Cam”), has a series of modern and historical art exhibitions that change roughly every 10 months or so, making every visit an opportunity to discover a new or celebrated talent.
 The museum features works and displays from top artists in the Southeastern United States as well as from all around the world, and the on-site Cam Café and Museum School allows patrons to enjoy full-day adventures that can include a new art class, a world renowned meal, and all of the above.
 With unique gallery openings, special exhibits, and classes that are designed for students of all agents and skill sets, the Cameron Art Museum is a fully-immersive introduction into Wilmington’s acclaimed regional arts scene.